Paeonia ludlowii: Cultivation

 Paeonia ludlowii is sometimes grown as an ornamental for its delicate foliage and beautiful (although short-lived) flowers.
 In cultivation, it does best in fertile, neutral to slightly alkaline, well-drained soil.
 Specimens prefer to be planted deep and dislike too much water.
 In early spring and during summer high-potash liquid feed stimulates richer flowering.
 When growing the species from seed, these can best first be soaked, mixed with damp vermiculite, and kept at room temperature until root emerges after one to three months.
 If kept cool afterwards, the shoot appears after a further two to three months.
 When these are planted into separate pots immediately and grown in daylight results are generally good.

-The shoot only appears when a root length of at least 6 cm has developed.
+The shoot only appears when a root length of at least has developed.
 The epicotyl remains dormant until the GA3/ABA ratio is sufficiently different.

 Tree peonies in general can suffer from peony wilt (Botrytis paeoniae, a grey mould blight) and verticillium wilt, which may cause wilting and dieback of young shoots.
 In infected soils, honey fungus can cause instant death.